 All equipment shall be properly maintained, inspected, and cleaned according to documented procedures or the manufacturer's specifications by authorized personnel to ensure proper functioning and to prevent contamination or deterioration.
-The NIST thermometer and the autoclave thermometer are sent to Kessler Thermometers, Inc. or other suitable service provider annually for calibration at temperature of use.
-The balances are serviced and calibrated on-site annually by Mettler-Toledo or other suitable service provider.
-Support equipment, such as working thermometers, have to be calibrated annually, using NIST traceable references (NIST thermometer) in house over the entire range in which the equipment is used and the results of support equipment calibration shall be checked against the specifications required by the application for which it is used.
+The NIST thermometer used for in-house thermometer calibrations, is sent to Kessler Thermometer, Inc., or other suitable service provide, annually for calibration at temperatures of use.
+The solids oven thermometer, and the autoclave thermometer, which are not practical to calibrate in-house, are sent to Kessler Thermometers, Inc. or other suitable service provider annually for calibration at temperature of use.
+The balances are serviced and calibrated on-site annually by Accurate Balance and Calibration Services, Inc. or other suitable service provider.
+Support equipment, such as working thermometers, have to be calibrated annually, using NIST traceable references (NIST thermometer) in house over the entire range in which the equipment is used.
+Field temperature sensors, such as the conductivity/temperature sensors used in association with multi-parameter sondes, must be calibrated quarterly, using NIST Traceable references (NIST thermometer).
+Results of support equipment calibration shall be checked against the specifications required by the application for which it is used.
 All raw data records, including correction factors to correct measurements, shall be retained in laboratory files to document equipment performance.
 All equipment, including reference materials, shall be labeled, marked or otherwise identified to indicate its calibration status, including the date when last calibrated and the date or expiration criteria when recalibration is due.